Investment Attraction and Diversification

-In March 2019, the Federal Government made a pre-election commitment to contribute $248 million toward sealing the Karratha to Tom Price Road.
-This is in addition to the $50 million already committed by the WA Government in 2018.
+In March 2019, the Federal Government made a pre-election commitment to contribute $248 million towards sealing the Karratha to Tom Price Road.
+This is in addition to the $50 million committed by the WA Government in 2018.

-Construction of Stage 3, which includes the section of road from Karratha to Millstream Chichester National Park, is expected to commence in June 2019 and be completed by the end of 2019.
+Construction of Stage 3, which sealing the 48km section from Roebourne-Wittenoom Road to Millstream Chichester National Park, is underway and is expected to be complete by August 2020.
 For more information, click here.